• ZoieLogic Dance Theatre

 Our aims were to: Reconnect us with others and the spaces we inhabit, improve people’s health and wellbeing and build confidence in being able to share our personal space safely without physical boundaries.

-To chat about this, contact our Executive Director Martina Bussi
+To chat about bringing this to your community, contact our Executive Director, Martina Bussi

 Meet the team